tobiasbalmer/ResponseGrid/README.md

 </div>
 ```

 It is also possible to hide columns or a full row (It is to remark that hiding elements on smaller viewports is a bad habbit).
-Just add the classes .middle-hidden or .small-hidden to the row or to the cols.
+Just add the classes `middle-hidden` or `small-hidden` to the row or to the cols.

 ```bash
 <div class="row small-hidden">